Meat Alternatives on the Move

 An FAO estimation says we are on track for a 9 billion-person planet by 2050, and along with the people comes a 50% increased appetite for protein.
 Traditional protein for human consumption comes from animals and fish, with soy increasingly part of the landscape.
 The non-traditional or alternative proteins market ($4.2 billion in 2016) is around 1% of the traditional protein market, but is expected to grow more than 25% by 2022.
 The drivers are both perceived health benefits and acknowledgement of environmental costs of traditional proteins.

 The growth of plant-based alternatives is causing pinch points in the supply chain, drawing both investment and innovation.
 Investment is occurring in expanded processing infrastructure and new sources of protein, while innovation is focusing on ingredients, flavorings, and alternatives to existing processing.
-Learn more about emerging trends and companies.

 The burgers are looking great, but where are the steaks?
 Clean meat developers (meat grown through animal cell replication) is an earlier-stage industry with key manufacturing hurdles to overcome.
 The required knowledge is more often found in bio-pharmaceuticals, which does not naturally coordinate with food innovation.